Flight Delay Compensation in the UK: Your Rights and How to Claim up to £520 (€600)

 The air passenger rights regulations in the United Kingdom extend to all passengers who fly from British airports OR on British airlines.
 In fact, citizens from all over the world are protected by UK261 regulations as long as the required conditions are met.

 If you have a flight delay, you may be eligible for financial compensation as well as care and assistance from the airline if you have a delay of at least 2 hours, and you’re forced to wait in the airport.
-If your delay is 5 hours long or more, have the right to cancel your flight and get a full refund in addition to compensation.
+If your delay is 5 hours long or more, you have the right to cancel your flight and get a full refund in addition to compensation.

 Conditions to Qualify for Compensation